Note

 Computing SARI

-The Single Antimicrobial Resistance Index or SARI
+The Single Antimicrobial Resistance Index or SARI describes the proportion

 of resistant isolates for a given set of susceptibility tests.
 It provides a